DouglasWWolf/tb_i2c/README.md

-# Template for Nexys A7 Testbench Design
+# Testbed for AXI IIC Front-end